nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

 .. code-block:: text

-    POST <internal-node-address>/internal/didman/v1/did/{did}/endpoint
+    POST <internal-node-address>/internal/didman/v1/did/<did>/endpoint
     {
         "type": "example-production-api",
         "endpoint": "https://api.example.com"
     }

-Where ``{did}`` must be replaced with the vendor DID.
+Where ``<did>`` must be replaced with the vendor DID.
 The ``type`` may be freely chosen and is used as reference in the organization services.
-The ``endpoint`` must be a fully qualified domain name.
+The ``endpoint`` must be a valid endpoint (this differs per type of service).
 For some services this could be a base-url.
 If this is the case, the bolt description will note this.

 Organization integration
 ************************